Developer Documentation

 The Player Object

-The second object, that we want to look closer is the Player object in the scene.
-Highlight it, and you’ll notice a couple of scripts attached to this object:
+The second Game Object, that we want to take a close look at is the Player object in the scene.
+Select it, and you’ll notice a couple of scripts attached to this object:

 The scripts attached to the Player object